tsduck/tsduck/sample/sample-python/README.txt

 downloaded file.
 System monitoring messages are reported to check the stability of the application.

+These two samples programs are functionally identical to the Java samples in directory ../sample-java.

 After building TSDuck, it is possible to execute the Python programs directly on the freshly built TSDuck library after executing: